 General Practitioners, Aboriginal Health Practitioners, Registered Nurses and additional staff provide a comprehensive primary health care service, acute and emergency care, also including chronic disease management.

-Other services include care coordination, a renal team, specialist clinics, diabetic educator, chronic disease support, family support workers, Tackling Indigenous Smoking support, Alcohol and Other Drugs support, maternal health and counselling services.
+Other services include care coordination, specialist clinics, diabetic educator, chronic disease support, family support workers, Tackling Indigenous Smoking support, Alcohol and Other Drugs support, maternal health and counselling services.

 Family Support Workers and Indigenous Outreach Workers engage with our clients and assist with making their health care journey as comfortable and smooth as possible by: